ConorFWild/pandda_2_gemmi/docs/debugging.md

 ## Minimum Requirements for Good PanDDA Performance

 PanDDA 2 is able to find low occupancy ligands by combining information from multiple crystallographic datasets.
-As such having a set of near-isomorphous crystal structures is required.
+As such having a set of near-homogenous crystal structures is required.
+Although sufficient homogeneity for good PanDDA 2 results varies, good guidelines are:

+1. The same spacegroup
+2. Unit cell parameters within ~10% of one another
+3. Structure RMSDs that are _generally_ less than 2A RMSD, although regions of local heterogeneity are generally well tolerated by the algorithm

+It is important to note that PanDDA 2 can automatically handle _multiple_ sets of near-homogenous crystal structures at the same time i.e. two groups of datasets that do not meet the above criteria.
+Indeed, there may be advantages to processing both groups at the same time as one set may provide a better contrast to ligand bound changed states in the other.

 In particular, for good results the minimum requirements are:
-1. A minimum of 60 datasets in total
+1. A minimum of 60 near-homogenous datasets in total.
-2. For each binding site, at least 30 datasets that do not contain ligands bound there
+2. For each binding site, at least 30 datasets that do not contain ligands bound there.
+This is generally not possible to guarantee ahead of PanDDA analysis, however if the total number of datasets is greater than 100, with the typical fragment screen hit rates of ~15%, predominantly in a small number of hotspots, this is likely.
+This factor may also diagnose poor results from relatively screens.
 3. A relatively high resolution (in practice over 80% of hits found at XChem are discovered in crystal structures with a resolution better than ~2.1 Angstrom)

 Of course, every crystal system is different, and depending upon the exact data being analyzed, good results may be possible without meeting any or even all of these requirements.
 However, this will likely require manually specifying significant numbers of parameters and a strong understanding of both the crystal system and PanDDA methodology.
+In general, 200-300 datasets should be sufficient for very good results in even relatively heterogeneous systems.

 ## The PanDDA Input Data File Structure